BASIC SECURITY TRAINING (BST)

 Basic Security Training (BST) – Classroom

-Sting’s Basic Security Training (BST) Course is the 40 hour (40) mandatory training required for those wishing to become licensed security professionals and work in the security industry in British Columbia, Canada.
+Sting’s Basic Security Training (BST) Course is the mandatory training required for those wishing to become licensed security professionals and work in the security industry in British Columbia, Canada.
 Sting is accredited #0113 by the Justice Institute of British Columbia (JIBC) to deliver Basic Security Training.
-The course consists of give (5) specific units instructed in a classroom environment over a period of forty (40) hours or online through the myJIBC.ca.
-We added a bonus 6 unit which covers Emergency Response Procedures.
+The course consists of seven (7) specific units instructed in a classroom environment over a period of forty (40) hours or online through the myJIBC.ca

 WHO SHOULD TAKE THE BASIC SECURITY TRAINING (BST) COURSE?